shirarua/practicum-projects/README.md

-# practicum-projects
+# Practicum project portfolio

-All of the projects in this repository were completed as part of the Yandex Practicum Data Analyst track.
+This repository contains projects completed as a part of the Practicum Data Analyst certification.

-Most projects only contain a Jupyter notebook, though a few may contain additional components such as PDF copies of PowerPoint presentations or links to Tableau dashboards.
-In some cases, graphs in the notebook may not appear without being run depending on the graphing library used.
-I have made an effort to add in png copies of these plots.
+Each folder represents a separate project and contains a detailed README file describing the project, the full project notebook, the dataset(s), and any other elements that may have been included in the project (such as dashboards or presentations).

+This README will eventually be updated with a descriptive table of contents.